Screen#

 Introduction#

-Cursor Print – Display text using a row/column system.
+Cursor Print – Display text and manage the print cursor.

 • next_row – Moves the cursor to column 1 of the next row.